Sidd42144/Asmaul-Husna/names.md

     "transliteration": "Al-Muhyi",
     "english_translation": "The Giver of Life",
     "description": "Al-Muhyi means that Allah gives life to all beings.
 He is the one who creates life and revives the dead, and His power over life and death is absolute."
+  },
+  {
+    "id": 61,
+    "name_arabic": "المميت",
+    "transliteration": "Al-Mumit",
+    "english_translation": "The Bringer of Death",
+    "description": "Al-Mumit refers to Allah’s control over death.
+He is the one who takes away life, just as He is the giver of life.
+Death occurs only by His command and permission."
+  },
+  {
+    "id": 62,
+    "name_arabic": "الحي",
+    "transliteration": "Al-Hayy",
+    "english_translation": "The Ever-Living",
+    "description": "Al-Hayy means that Allah is eternally alive, with no beginning or end.
+His life is perfect and self-sustained, and all other life depends on Him.
+He never dies, sleeps, or grows weary."
+  },
+  {
+    "id": 63,
+    "name_arabic": "القيوم",
+    "transliteration": "Al-Qayyum",
+    "english_translation": "The Sustainer",
+    "description": "Al-Qayyum signifies that Allah is self-sustaining and upholds all of existence.
+He does not rely on anyone or anything, while everything in the universe depends on Him for existence and maintenance."
+  },
+  {
+    "id": 64,
+    "name_arabic": "الواجد",
+    "transliteration": "Al-Wajid",
+    "english_translation": "The Perceiver",
+    "description": "Al-Wajid means that Allah is aware and perceives all things in their reality.
+He lacks nothing and needs nothing, and He always finds what He wills in His perfect knowledge and power."
+  },
+  {
+    "id": 65,
+    "name_arabic": "الماجد",
+    "transliteration": "Al-Majid",
+    "english_translation": "The Illustrious",
+    "description": "Al-Majid refers to Allah’s greatness and glory.
+He is exalted and most honorable, filled with both majesty and abundance.
+His magnificence extends over all of creation."
+  },
+  {
+    "id": 66,
+    "name_arabic": "الواحد",
+    "transliteration": "Al-Wahid",
+    "english_translation": "The One",
+    "description": "Al-Wahid signifies Allah’s absolute oneness.
+He has no partners, no equals, and nothing is comparable to Him in essence, attributes, or actions."
+  },
+  {
+    "id": 67,
+    "name_arabic": "الاحد",
+    "transliteration": "Al-Ahad",
+    "english_translation": "The Unique",
+    "description": "Al-Ahad means Allah is unique and indivisible in His essence and attributes.
+He is singular and completely different from His creation, incomparable in all ways."
+  },
+  {
+    "id": 68,
+    "name_arabic": "الصمد",
+    "transliteration": "As-Samad",
+    "english_translation": "The Eternal Refuge",
+    "description": "As-Samad signifies that Allah is self-sufficient and eternal.
+All creation relies on Him for their needs, yet He needs nothing from anyone.
+He is the ultimate provider and refuge."
+  },
+  {
+    "id": 69,
+    "name_arabic": "القادر",
+    "transliteration": "Al-Qadir",
+    "english_translation": "The Omnipotent",
+    "description": "Al-Qadir refers to Allah’s absolute power and ability.
+He has full control over all things, and nothing is beyond His capability.
+He can do whatever He wills, however He wills."
+  },
+  {
+    "id": 70,
+    "name_arabic": "المقتدر",
+    "transliteration": "Al-Muqtadir",
+    "english_translation": "The Creator of All Power",
+    "description": "Al-Muqtadir means that Allah has the ultimate authority and command over all things.
+His strength is unmatched, and He has the power to control and create everything as He desires."
+  },
+  {
+    "id": 71,
+    "name_arabic": "المقدم",
+    "transliteration": "Al-Muqaddim",
+    "english_translation": "The Expediter",
+    "description": "Al-Muqaddim refers to Allah’s ability to put forward or advance things as He wills.
+He brings things closer to their purpose, based on His divine wisdom."
+  },
+  {
+    "id": 72,
+    "name_arabic": "المؤخر",
+    "transliteration": "Al-Mu'akhkhir",
+    "english_translation": "The Delayer",
+    "description": "Al-Mu'akhkhir means that Allah can delay things as He sees fit.
+He postpones events, outcomes, or rewards for a time of His choosing, based on what is best."
+  },
+  {
+    "id": 73,
+    "name_arabic": "الأول",
+    "transliteration": "Al-Awwal",
+    "english_translation": "The First",
+    "description": "Al-Awwal means that Allah is the first, with no beginning.
+He existed before all of creation, and nothing came before Him."
+  },
+  {
+    "id": 74,
+    "name_arabic": "الأخر",
+    "transliteration": "Al-Akhir",
+    "english_translation": "The Last",
+    "description": "Al-Akhir signifies that Allah is the last, with no end.
+He will exist after everything ceases to exist, and nothing will remain but Him."
+  },
+  {
+    "id": 75,
+    "name_arabic": "الظاهر",
+    "transliteration": "Az-Zahir",
+    "english_translation": "The Manifest",
+    "description": "Az-Zahir refers to Allah’s manifest nature, as His existence and attributes are evident throughout creation.
+Everything points to His presence and power, even though He is beyond comprehension."
+  },
+  {
+    "id": 76,
+    "name_arabic": "الباطن",
+    "transliteration": "Al-Batin",
+    "english_translation": "The Hidden",
+    "description": "Al-Batin signifies Allah’s hidden and incomprehensible nature.
+He is close and aware of all things, but His essence is beyond human perception and understanding."
+  },
+  {
+    "id": 77,
+    "name_arabic": "الوالي",
+    "transliteration": "Al-Wali",
+    "english_translation": "The Patron",
+    "description": "Al-Wali means Allah is the supporter and guardian of all affairs.
+He is intimately involved in managing and guiding the affairs of His creation, and He is the protector of His servants."
+  },
+  {
+    "id": 78,
+    "name_arabic": "المتعالي",
+    "transliteration": "Al-Muta'ali",
+    "english_translation": "The Self-Exalted",
+    "description": "Al-Muta'ali signifies that Allah is exalted above everything in creation.
+He is far above any imperfection, and no one shares His status, essence, or attributes."
+  },
+  {
+    "id": 79,
+    "name_arabic": "البر",
+    "transliteration": "Al-Barr",
+    "english_translation": "The Source of All Goodness",
+    "description": "Al-Barr means that Allah is the source of all kindness and goodness.
+He shows immense compassion, benevolence, and mercy to His creation, showering them with blessings."
+  },
+  {
+    "id": 80,
+    "name_arabic": "التواب",
+    "transliteration": "At-Tawwab",
+    "english_translation": "The Acceptor of Repentance",
+    "description": "At-Tawwab refers to Allah’s readiness to accept the repentance of His servants.
+He forgives sins and welcomes back those who turn to Him sincerely, no matter how many times they seek His forgiveness."
   }
 ]